Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

-If you only need a few satellite files the data portal of the NSO should be enough: [https://www.satellietdataportaal.nl/](https://www.satellietdataportaal.nl/).
+If you only need a few satellite files, the data portal of the NSO should be enough: [https://www.satellietdataportaal.nl/](https://www.satellietdataportaal.nl/).
 Although you still need to crop the satellite image by hand.

 Depending on your purpose however, for example machine learning, you want to have as much satellite images (in a time series) and automate as possible, for which this python code is also intended.